Creative Marketing Solutions: Fresh, Effective Strategies for Attracting Clients and Customers from Marcia Yudkin

 This got me thinking about using third-party research as part of a publicity angle.
 A coffeehouse could quote studies on espresso increasing brain power; a plastic surgeon could refer to psychologists' findings that attractive people make more money.
 Valid moves, these, and it's legitimate to piggyback on other people's research so long as you add your organization's information and comments to the data.

-Having written for magazines countless times in the last two decades, I followed my habit and began tracking down and checking the source of the "twice as safe" citation.
 Unfortunately, nowhere in the report referred to was that compelling statistic to be found.
 Nor did the report contain separate facts that could be readily combined for that conclusion.
 Worse, where the report did discuss the safety of checks versus credit and debit cards, it referred to losses for merchants, not for those writing the checks.

 Thinking that I'd overlooked some chart or footnote, I emailed the editor of the journal that had released the report supposedly containing the "twice as safe" data.
 She confirmed that it wasn't in there, and nor was it something that could be calculated from any two other facts in the report.
 So, sloppy thinking and an overeager publicity writer trying to bolster the credibility of check printers had achieved exactly the opposite with me.